 - 2. Do I need to notify the police after a Nevada car accident?

 - 3. When must I report a car accident to the Nevada DMV?

 - 4. Do I need to report a Nevada accident to my auto insurer?

 - 5. When can I be charged with a hit and run in Nevada?

 - Stop and give the other driver contact and insurance information;1

-- Move his or her car out of traffic if it is safe to do so;2 and
+- Move the cars out of traffic if it is safe to do so;2 and

 - Give reasonable assistance to anyone injured in the crash (such as arranging for the person to be taken to a doctor or hospital if it appears that treatment is necessary).3

-If you hit an unoccupied vehicle, you must either locate the owner or leave your name and contact info securely in a conspicuous place.
+If you hit an unoccupied vehicle, you must either locate the owner or leave your name and contact information securely in a conspicuous place.
 Many people in this situation leave their business card with a written note on the windshield.4

-Nevada law requires you to notify the nearest office of the police or the Nevada Highway Patrol if you are involved in a crash in which anyone is killed or injured.
+Nevada law requires you to notify the police or the Nevada Highway Patrol if you are involved in a crash in which anyone is killed or injured.
 The best way to contact the police is to call 911.5

-You do not need to call a police or highway patrol office if an officer is already on the scene or you are too injured to do so.
+You do not need to call a police or highway patrol officer if an officer is already on the scene or you are too injured to do so.

 You must submit a Nevada DMV Report of Traffic Accident Report (SR-1) within 10 days of an accident if:

 - Anyone was injured or killed, or

-- There appears to be more than $750 or more in damage to any vehicle or property.6
+- There appears to be $750 or more in damage to any vehicle or property.6

 However, you do not need to report the accident to the DMV if a Nevada Highway Patrol or police officer submitted an accident report that included the driver's contact and insurance information (including policy number and coverage dates).7

-If you are not sure whether a police report contained this information, it is best to make a report to the DMV yourself to be on the safe side.
+If you are not sure whether a police report contained this information, it is best to submit a DMV report yourself out of an abundance of caution.